Sources: NBC Threatened Ronan Farrow if He Kept Reporting on Weinstein

 A spokesperson for NBC News, speaking on the condition of anonymity, vigorously denied those allegations.
 “Absolutely false,” the spokesperson told The Daily Beast.
 “There’s no truth to that all.
 There is no chance, in no version of the world, that Susan Weiner would tell Ronan Farrow what he could or could not report on.”

-In December 2016, Farrow lost his daytime show on MSNBC and began working with NBC News’ investigative unit.
-The next month, Farrow and a producer named Rich McHugh decided they wanted to do a story about Hollywood’s “casting couch,” the longtime practice of producers and other powerful men exchanging sex with women for film roles, according to multiple sources familiar with the matter.
+In February 2015, Farrow lost his daytime show on MSNBC and began working with NBC News’ investigative unit.
+In November 2016, Farrow and a producer named Rich McHugh decided they wanted to do a story about Hollywood’s “casting couch,” the longtime practice of producers and other powerful men exchanging sex with women for film roles, according to multiple sources familiar with the matter.
 The story was timed to be released around the Academy Awards, these sources said.

 They presented the idea to NBC News President Noah Oppenheim, who suggested the team look into a October 2016 tweet by actress Rose McGowan that she was raped by a Hollywood executive, according to two sources with knowledge of the investigation.